 - 1/2 teaspoon baking soda

-- 2 teaspoons cinnamon
+- 2 teaspoons ground cinnamon

-- 1/4 teaspoons cream of tartar
+- 1/4 teaspoon cream of tartar

 - 1 teaspoon salt